 An Invention Disclosure is a written description of your invention.
-It can include bullet-point descriptions, manuscripts, drawings, photos.
+It can include bullet-point descriptions, manuscripts, drawings and photos.
 Anything in writing can serve as an Invention Disclosure as long as it describes the essential features of your invention.
-The Invention Disclosure is the first step in documenting your idea and submitting it to our office for possible patent protection.
+The Invention Disclosure is the first step in documenting and protecting your idea.

-Please disclose to OTC before publishing or presenting at conference, which are both considered as public disclosures.
+Please disclose your invention to OTC before making any publications or presentations, which are considered public disclosures.

-For instructions how to register, click the following link Sophia Instructions.pdf
+For instructions on how to register, click the following link Sophia Instructions.pdf

 As an inventor, here is a list of product development questions for you to consider while disclosing your invention: